mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 1 - Fork and strip

+**In plain English:** copy your CLI into a new project, delete the data-analysis tools that have nothing to do with agents, and add the three file tools (read, search, precise-edit) that a coding swarm actually needs.

 ```bash
 cp -r data-swarm-cli jcode-mvp && cd jcode-mvp
 rm -rf src/tools/DatabaseSchemaTool src/tools/QueryExecutorTool src/tools/GA4Tools